Boeing will move its headquarters to DC area from Chicago

 Youngkin retired in 2020 as co-CEO of private equity giant the Carlyle Group.
 He was personally involved in discussions about the move and had a prior business relationship with Calhoun, who also was an executive in the investment industry, according to a person familiar with the matter who was not authorized to discuss the negotiations publicly.

-A spokeswoman for the state’s economic development agency said the project will not receive any state incentives.
-A spokeswoman for the county’s economic development office did not immediately respond to questions about whether Boeing had been offered local incentives.
+A spokeswoman for Virginia’s economic development agency said the project will not receive any state incentives, nor will it receive any from Arlington County, a spokeswoman there said.

 Boeing is a major defense contractor, and the move will put executives close to Pentagon leaders.
 Rival defense contractors including General Dynamics, Lockheed Martin and Northrop Grumman are already based in the D.C. area.